datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   ITEMS(value-expression{1})
        |
-       | Takes a list of key+value pair tuples and returns a single dictionary with
+       | Takes a list of key+value pair tuples and returns a dictionary with
          those tuples as keys and values.
 Note that the last key in the tuple list wins.
 Values are not two-element tuples are ignored.
      - | ``["dict",``